 Apartment living has unique challenges that offer plenty of opportunity to get creative with your interior design.
 Limited space doesn’t have to limit your style.
 No matter your preferred decor, creating an apartment that welcomes you home every day can be fun and easy when you learn to make the most of the space you’ve got.

 Sectional Sofas – providing more seats while monopolizing less of your floor plan, sectionals are a great option for apartments.
 Pay careful attention to the configuration that will fit your space best.
-Plus, since they are built in pieces, sectionals are usually easier to manage when maneuvering through stairways, hallways and other tight spots.
-And if you are looking for ultimate versatility, make it a sleeper.
+If you are looking for ultimate versatility, make it a sleeper.

 Unique Dining Options – Smaller dining areas provide the opportunity for creative solutions.
-Fold down leaves can keep the table smaller for daily use and extend to add extra space for special occasions.
 Look at rounded corners, distinctive shapes and counter height dining tables; these tricks visually expand your room and keep your space looking stylish and spacious.

 Work Smart – corner desks, closing armoire desks and bookcase desks add valuable workspace and storage to your apartment home.
 By making the most of your wall space, versatile home office solutions help you fit all of the functionality you need into your floor plan.

 Space Savvy Bedrooms – there are many stylish options available that take advantage of underbed space with storage drawers built into the bed frame.
 Storage beds can be found in all sizes: king, queen, full and twin.